Is Having No Motivation To Do Anything A Sign Of A Mental Health Condition?

 If getting certain external rewards suddenly loses its appeal because your priorities have changed, you may find that you need intrinsic motivation to maintain your interest.
 For example, if you set a goal to lose weight because you want to fit into a certain outfit for a party, you may lose your extrinsic motivation if the party gets canceled.

-If you are living with depression, you may experience symptoms other than a lack of motivation, such as sadness, tearfulness, irritability, and appetite changes.
+If you are living with depression, you may experience symptoms other than no motivation, such as sadness, tearfulness, irritability, and appetite changes.
 Traumatic or stressful events can also cause depression, and a genetic component may exist.
 More women than men are diagnosed with depression, possibly because men don't seek treatment as often

 If you're not experiencing any of these symptoms, you might be living with a daily routine that doesn't satisfy you or struggling with fatigue.
 Either way, the following techniques might be beneficial: